ENCCS/cmake-workshop/content/cmake-syntax.rst

 1. Functions have their own scope: variables defined inside a function are not propagated back to the caller.
-2. Macros do not have thei own scope: variables from the parent scope can be modified and new variables in the parent scope can be set.
+2. Macros do not have their own scope: variables from the parent scope can be modified and new variables in the parent scope can be set.